securefix-action/core-approve-pr-action/README.md

 - `contents:write`: To create commits
 - `actions:read`: To download GitHub Actions Artifacts to fix code
 - `workflows:write`: Optional.
-This is required if you want to fix GitHub Actions workfklows
+This is required if you want to fix GitHub Actions workflows
 - `pull_requests:write`: To notify problems on the server side to pull requests

 Installed Repositories: Install the app into the server repository and client repositories.